mroberts1/BOOTSTRA.386/manual/index.md

 Hasegawa, who is leaning back in his chair, chokes on his coffee as he sits forward.
 "Sharaku!" he blurts out.
 "It's Sharaku, not shock-a-roo."
 We all look confused.

 Hasegawa clears his throat, "Sharaku Toshusai is a legendary Ukiyo-e artist in Japan.
 He came from nowhere, revolutionized Japanese art.
 He was the first to show the human side of the actors, the unflattering wrinkles and imperfections - not as we imagine but as they are.
 As a result his art appear more real, more authentic to life.
 You can see the full human in his work.
-But then, 10 months later, he dissappears without a trace.
+But then, 10 months later, he disappears without a trace.
 Nobody knows who he is, all we have are the prints.
 Children in Japan are told tales about him as a magical fox in school..."

 We sit in silence for a few minutes and realize he's gone, intentionally.
 Hasegawa looks at me, "Press any key to continue" he stutters.